-And my now in hindsight, it’s not really to do in fact.
-Money now selling information, different kinds of information that’s and sometimes even to developers, that’s sort of that belief or that [00:16:00] conclusion, the developers don’t pay for things.
-So in fact, I think a lesson that I learned with sort of these experiments is that sometimes we tend to jump to conclusions.
-The tire not warranted.
+And my now in hindsight, it's not really true.
+In fact I made a lot of Money now selling information, different kinds of information right? and sometimes even to developers, that's sort of that belief or that [00:16:00] conclusion, the developers don't pay for things.
+So in fact, I think a lesson that I learned with sort of these experiments is that sometimes we tend to jump to conclusions that are not warranted.

 So that's that's that's why did this fail?
 Why did, why were people not willing to pay for it?
 Maybe I can take some educated guesses,

-but nowadays I’d say to be careful not to be too much from these things, because I know that things that are affected by that. bye.
-Good timing and other unpredictable things that sometimes whether something succeeds or not is just things that we can’t even see that it’s just opaque.
-Yeah.
+but nowadays I'd say to be careful not to be too much from these things, because I know that things that are affected by random things - Good timing and other unpredictable things that sometimes whether something succeeds or not is just things that we can't even see that it's just opaque things.
 So that was another example.

-So it’s sort of it’s that failure in terms of expectation.
-Nevertheless, I still think that I gained something from the novel.
-Because I did ship F you know, I bought a dozen around the world and learned a lot.
-But I think what’s more important is that now, nowadays I feel much more, I feel less daunted by a physical product offering.
+So it's sort of it's that failure in terms of expectation.
+Nevertheless, I still think that I gained something from the knowledge.
+Because I did ship you know, about a dozen around the world and learned a lot.
+But I think what's more important is that now, nowadays I feel much more, I feel less daunted by a physical product offering.

 So you know, the, the, you mentioned, for example, I have the profit and loss membership.

-That’s another thing that was purely an experimental.
-If I was so a bit of, a bit of a background story, I always also have sort of this quarter time freelancing arrangement with.
-Are you familiar with gumbo such as this platform for, for, for digital?
+That's another thing that was purely an experimental.
+If I was so a bit of, a bit of a background story, I always also have sort of this quarter time freelancing arrangement with Gumroad.
+Are you familiar with Gumroad such as this platform for, for, for digita products.
 And back then when I, when I joined the team we were launching a feature memberships that the ability to, to, to do the CareLink sort of payments.

 And I wanted the next cues to try to use the feature.
 Essentially, this was, this is how it started.
 I [00:18:00] was wondering what could I sell for the carrying fee?
 And I had already been very, very open with my finances for a long time on Twitter and other places with my business finance, at least like with how things are doing.

-I’m quite happy compared to the input I’ve put, but sort of the, the, the, my goal of building a community, it didn’t tell the happen, like.
+I'm quite happy compared to the input I've put, but sort of the, the, the, my goal of building a community, it didn't really the happen, like.
 Originally, there was some momentum.
-I was getting lots of questions, but it never really changed some of my talking about my own topic and eventually things sort of Sort of stops the energy disappeared and barely any activity continued to happen.
+I was getting lots of questions, but it never really changed some of my talking about my own topic and eventually things sort, of sort of stopped the energy disappeared and barely any activity continued to happen.

 Nevertheless, almost by surprise.
-These simply my mostly synthetic jackets actually is a cohort based cars where we’re meeting 25 members at a time that I launched this about two months ago or so where we were having sort of this synchronicity.
-Basically cars that we meet together, a small group.
-And we talk about these ideas in much more detail that we’re discussing here, sorts of finding inspiration, finding opportunities, juggling multiple things at the same time.
+Recently, My most recent project actually is a cohort based course where we're meeting 25 members at a time that I launched this about two months ago or so where we were having sort of this synchronous course, where we meet together, a small group.
+And we talk about these ideas in much more detail that we're discussing here, sorts of finding inspiration, finding opportunities, juggling multiple things at the same time.

-And funny enough, even though it wasn’t my intention, I set up a discord server just for housekeeping purposes to share the zoom links and the slides and whatever, and the community that I was hoping to build back then sort of happens there now by accident that this wasn’t something I was.
-The time to do it, which is fascinating.
+And funny enough, even though it wasn't my intention, I set up a discord server just for housekeeping purposes to share the zoom links and the slides and whatever, and the community that I was hoping to build back then sort of happens there now, purely by accident that this wasn't something I was trying to do which is fascinating.

-Most of the things that have been successful and even the failed things, but particularly the successful things are things that I have wouldn’t have even imagined I’ll be doing.
-Just a year ago or so that’s what sort of ready for the interesting sort of the, I had the idea before I used to believe, you know, business success is going to be a, a self directed top-down you come up with the idea and you execute it.
+Most of the things that have been successful and even the failed things, but particularly the successful things are things that I have wouldn't have even imagined I'll be doing.
+Just a year ago or so that's what sort of very very interesting sort of the, I had the idea before I used to believe, you know, business success is going to be a, a self directed top-down you come up with the idea and you execute it.

-Working in the middle of the night or on the weekends, or, you know, having like crazy two weeks of work and then three weeks doing nothing because the kids are sick or, you know, and I feel like this is more important now for.
-And that’s definitely my motivation for being, I think self-employed, what’s your motivation.
+Working in the middle of the night or on the weekends, or, you know, having like crazy two weeks of work and then three weeks doing nothing because the kids are sick or, you know, and I feel like this is more important now for me.
+And that's definitely my motivation for being, I think self-employed, what's your motivation?

 Why do you, why do you do that?